yoyotv/CONVID19-confirmed-cases-alert/README.md

 2. Send the information to "someone" on slack via webhook (https://api.slack.com/messaging/webhooks)

 3. Using airflow to schedue the process everyday.

+Remember to let airflow get the permission of test.sh (chmod +x /home/ucare/test.sh)

 ## Demo